 -How do you reverse a cavity early?
 We’ll explain the benefits of great home care.

 Cavities can be compared to cancer in the sense that they will grow if something is not done.
 But can you reverse cavities?
-Small cavities can be reversed, but bigger ones can not and must be fixed.
+Our dentist in Lincoln, NE says that small cavities can be reversed, but bigger ones can not and must be fixed.

 How can you reverse cavities?